 Prerequisite: Chemistry 115 or demonstrated competence approved by the instructor.
-This course is for non-science majors.
-It covers organic chemistry and biochemistry.
-The important classes of organic compounds are surveyed.
-The concept of structure is the central theme.
-Biochemistry topics include carbohydrates, proteins, lipids, chemistry of heredity, disease and therapy, and plant biochemistry.
+This course is for non-scientific majors.
+It surveys organic chemistry and biochemistry.
+The reactions, syntheses, nomenclature, uses, purposes and properties of the important classes of organic and biochemical compounds are studied.
 Laboratory fee.
-(3 Lec., 3 Lab.).
+(3 Lec., 3 Lab.)